Visa policy of Cambodia

-Most visitors to Cambodia must obtain a visa, either on arrival or online, unless they are citizens of one of the visa-exempt countries.
+Most visitors to Cambodia must obtain a visa, either a visa on arrival or an e-Visa unless they are citizens of one of the visa-exempt countries.

 Entry requirements

 All visitors must have a passport valid for at least 6 months and containing at least 1 empty page.
 All foreign citizens must hold a return or onward ticket.

 Starting January 2025, all visitors flying to Cambodia are required to submit the Cambodia e-Arrival Card within seven days before their arrival.